Seth Greenman, MSEd

 Examine every facet of the plan, including financial preparation, services and supports, industry housing options, and ownership models;

 Locate appropriate housing options that allow for the right amount of support services and financial stability;

 Ensure a smooth transition through the moving process and long-term sustainability in the new home.

 I have experience across a broad range of service options that is critical for my role as a housing navigator.
 As a former fiscal intermediary and non-certified housing specialist, I have extensive experience in utilizing self-direction services to support people with living in their own home.
 In this role, I worked with a self-direction team to develop housing plans and budgets for people seeking non-certified and shared living arrangements, including housing plans that incorporated shared staffing models and pooled budget resources.
-Many of the individuals I have supported left certified settings to live independently in a variety of non-certified settings, including affordable apartments and at home with a live-in caregiver.
+Many of the people I have supported left certified settings to live independently in a variety of non-certified settings, including affordable apartments and at home with a live-in caregiver.

 I hold a Master's in Community Health Education from SUNY Brockport where I focused on how social determinants of health, including housing, impact the health and well-being of people and their communities.